AustinKelsay/LND-DEA/TYPE_SYSTEM.md

 - `ProcessEnv`: Defines all environment variables used in the app
 - `ErrorConstructor`: Extends the Error constructor with Node.js specific methods
+- `Buffer`: Complete definition of the Node.js Buffer class
+- `Module declarations`: For Node.js modules like 'fs', 'http', 'https', and '@prisma/client'

+### HTTP Types

+We use the built-in `http` module to properly type HTTP responses:

+- `IncomingMessage`: Used to type HTTP responses in the LND service

 ## Benefits